Hello!

 Undergraduate dissertation project for the University of Cambridge.
 Implementing and evaluating a modified link-state routing protocol in C for real Unix routers that is tolerant to failures of links and nodes in the network. (link)

-UK high school equivalent final-year project for computer science, implementing a triangle mesh renderer in C++ using a spatial-acceleration data structure to reduce the running time from linear in the number of triangles to logarithmic. (link)
+UK high school-equivalent final-year project for computer science, implementing a triangle mesh renderer in C++ using a spatial-acceleration data structure to reduce the running time from linear to logarithmic in the number of triangles. (link)

 Presentations